 - "Note 3.
-Significant Accounting Policies," discussion of our policies on consolidation, equitymethod investments and investment funds; - "Note 4.
-Financial Instruments Owned, at Fair Value and Financial Instruments Sold, But Not Yet Purchased, at Fair Value," for a description of our policies for recognizing gains and losses through earnings; and - "Note 6.
-Cash Instruments," for a description of the types of cash instruments included in each level of the fair value hierarchy and the valuation techniques and significant inputs used to determine their fair values, including for private equity investments and investments in real estate entities.
+Significant Accounting Policies" for a discussion of our policies on consolidation, equity-method investments and investment funds; - "Note 4.
+Financial Instruments Owned and Financial Instruments Sold, But Not Yet Purchased" for a description of our policies for recognizing gains and losses through earnings; and - "Note 6.
+Cash Instruments" for a description of the types of cash instruments included in each level of the fair value hierarchy and the valuation techniques and significant inputs used to determine their fair values, including for private equity investments and investments in real estate entities.